KxSystems/docs/docs/wp/data-visualization/index.md

 Kdb+ is well known as the world’s fastest time-series database.
 Kx’s own visualization tool, _Dashboards for Kx_, is optimized for this technology.
 However, kdb+ is flexible enough to connect with a range of different visualization tools.
-This whitepaper demonstrates how to connect to one such visualization tool, Tableau, by means of the Kx ODBC driver.
+This white paper demonstrates how to connect to one such visualization tool, Tableau, by means of the Kx ODBC driver.

 You have seen how to set up a connection between kdb+ and Tableau